Have a question or just want to learn more? We're here to help.

 The US Navy comprises hundreds of thousands of personnel – men and women who need the same retail goods and services that civilians use every day.
 The Navy employs more than 2,000 Ship’s Servicemen (SH) who operate and manage these essential businesses on ships and naval installations around the world.

-When Navy Sailors aren’t on-duty, they’re living their lives.
-And that includes going shopping, renting movies, grabbing a snack or dropping off laundry.
+When Navy Sailors aren’t on-duty, they’re doing normal everyday activities, such as going shopping, renting movies, grabbing a snack or dropping off laundry.
 Ship’s Servicemen operate and manage the businesses that deliver all these goods and services and more.
 Specific responsibilities may include:

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Sailors in the business management field in the Navy Reserve typically work at a location close to their homes.